'Jay' Joseph Carlton Moran, Jr.

 Chief Architect 2001 – 2003

-In September 2001 promoted to Chief Architect of Internal Computing.
-Responsible for refining and approving designs for all core employees IT services and overall secure enterprise design of the worldwide infrastructure serving more than 45,000 nodes, 19,000 employees, and 100+ sites for AOL.
-Responsible for the design (and tier 4 support) of the worldwide network serving more than 20,000 nodes for Warner Brothers and Warner Music Group divisions from 2001-2004 cutting costs by $700k on $6M spend.
-Mentoring of over one hundred technical architects, engineers, and operators.
+In September 2001, promoted to Chief Architect of Internal Computing.
+Responsible for refining and approving designs for all core employee enterprise IT services and overall secure enterprise design of the worldwide infrastructure serving more than 45,000 nodes, 19,000 employees, and 100+ sites for AOL.
+Responsible for the architecture of the worldwide network serving more than 20,000 nodes for Warner Brothers and Warner Music Group divisions from 2001-2004, cutting costs by $700k on $6M spend.
+Mentored more than one hundred technical architects, engineers, and operators.

-o Chair of Core Network Infrastructure Team, which consisted of cross-divisional representatives at the vice president and director levels throughout AOLTW, during merger activities from 2000-2001 leading to over $5M reduction in network costs on $50M spend
+o Chair of Core Network Infrastructure Team, which consisted of cross-divisional representatives at the vice president and director levels throughout AOL and Time Warner division during merger activities from 2000-2001 which lead to over 10% reduction in network costs on $50M spend

 Network Architect 2000 – 2001

-In May 2000 promoted to Network Architect of Internal Computing networks.
+Promoted to Network Architect of Internal Computing networks in May 2000.
 These networks were the worldwide enterprise (employee-facing) networks.

-o Complete redesign of the enterprise networks.
-OSPF redesign brought stability.
-Gigabit Ethernet on Foundry Big Iron 8000s replacing failed Cisco 8540 router deployments.
-AOLWave provided no OpEx Gigabit connectivity between primary Northern Virginia sites replacing expensive and much slower DS3s.
+o Complete redesign of the enterprise networks; OSPF redesign brought stability; Gigabit Ethernet on Foundry Big Iron 8000s replacing failed Cisco 8540 router deployments; and private DWDM fiber provided no OpEx connectivity between Northern Virginia sites replacing expensive and slower DS3s

 Senior Network Engineer 1999 – 2000